Laser Reballing Service

-Retronix have installed a new top of the line system which will set a new benchmark for an advanced and reliable laser reballing service.
+Retronix have installed a top of the line system which will set a benchmark for an advanced and reliable laser reballing service.

 Retronix are the only company to offer Laser Reballing service, mitigating the need for an additional reflow thus protecting the device.
 With the introduction of the latest laser technology this gives Retronix the ability to laser high melt solder balls (HMP) down to 250 microns as well as plastic and copper cored solder balls.

 Retronix are the only company with approvals from such customer as Leonardo Company, BAE Systems, Martin Baker Air Craft Company and many more high reliability companies are realising the need to minimise the amount of reflows you give any single component therefore using a laser to perform the reballing is the only way to guarantee that there is no long term damage to the silicon.

 FEATURES & BENEFITS

 - Flux-free reflow with laser

 - Solder-ball diameter from – 250µm to 760µm

 - High solder alloy flexibility – Eutectic SnPb, High-lead SnPb, Lead-free SnAg, SnAgCu, etc.

 - In-line capability & High throughput

 - Automated fiducial alignment